Resources and Policies

 Students can sign up for a meal plan online through the Georgetown University Dining Services website.
 Leo J. O'Donovan Dining Hall, the main dining hall on campus, is located on the southern end of campus.
 A meal plan is required for most students living on campus.
 Read more about meal plan policies at the Georgetown University Dining Services website.

-Students who select a meal plan which includes Flex Dollars can also use their Flex Dollars to dine at several locations on campus including Cosi Restaurant, Hoya Court, Starbucks, and
+Students who select a meal plan which includes Flex Dollars can also use their Flex Dollars to dine at several locations on campus including Cosi Restaurant, Hoya Court Starbucks,and Epicurean and Co.
+Restaurant.
+Students with special dietary needs, please contact the registered dietitian at 202-687-5379.

 Georgetown University requires Semester in Washington Program students to have health insurance.
 Most students come to Georgetown with their home institution's health insurance or purchase insurance for the semester from a health insurance provider.
 For more information on health insurance please visit Georgetown University's Student Health Insurance or call (202) 687-4883.

 Registered students arrange housing through the Semester in Washington Program.
-Please note for Fall/Spring term housing is not guaranteed and is fulfilled on a first-come, first-served basis.
 Georgetown University Housing Services are located in 103 Harbin Hall.
 For more information on Georgetown Housing, please visit the Housing web site.

 All students under age 26 attending school are required by D.C.
 Law 3-20 to present evidence of immunization against the following diseases: Poliomyelitis, Measles, Rubella (German Measles), Diphtheria, Mumps, and Tetanus.
 Also, the District of Columbia requires all new students, regardless of age, to complete the Tuberculosis form, Part III, p.
 2. To obtain the form, please contact the Student Health Center at (202) 687-4500 or download the form from their website at http://www3.georgetown.edu/student-affairs/health/forms.html.